By John Auckland, Founder of TribeFirst

-Clear, compelling messaging is the key to a successful crowdfunding campaign.
+Clear, compelling messaging is the key to a successful Crowdfunding Capital Raising campaign.
 It’s the thread that runs through all your pitch materials telling investors why you are special, why they should invest, and why now is the perfect opportunity.

 Find your story and get it down on paper!

 Founders often jump to their idea, USPs, or the traction so far.
 Of course, these aspects are important, but it’s the story that triggers emotion, creates memories, and builds relationships.

 Ask yourself: what’s the human and relatable part of the campaign?
 What was the story that brought me to this point?

 If your initial draft is long-winded and unfocused, fear not – you can edit it later.

 Start by creating a 60-second pitch presentation, express in a clear and concise way all the good things about your business.
 These points can then be developed into a short script that can be used as a crowdfunding video.

 Use your pitch to help create your video.
 Keep the video script short and succinct, this forces you to focus on the best, most unique aspects of the business and creates a clear, coherent message that can then be used across the rest of the campaign messaging.

 Your value proposition: Who does your product or service help?
 What unmet need or problem do they face?
 How well does it meet and solve their needs?
 How many people have the same need?
 How urgent is the problem?

 Consider other solutions or products that offer something similar.
 What needs are they addressing?
 How is your solution different?
 What makes it unique?